weijinglin/CXXThreadPool/README.md

 # CXXThreadPool
-A ThreadPool writen in C++ for performance
+A ThreadPool written in C++ for performance